Midpen’s newly developed Wildland Fire Resiliency program proactively expands our environmentally sensitive vegetation management to:

-- Establish healthy, resilient fire-adapted ecosystems and protect natural resources
+- Promote healthy, resilient, fire-adapted ecosystems

 - Reduce wildland fire risk

 The Wildland Fire Resiliency Program has four main elements:

 Expanding environmentally sensitive vegetation management into new areas of our preserves beginning in 2020 for ecological health and public safety.